vintz/easyfied/README.md

-# Simplified
+# Easyfied

 Very simple web framework for Node.js

-Simplified is a node.js framework aimed at providing the most simple way to manage the different routes of your server.
+Easyfied is a node.js framework aimed at providing the most simple way to manage the different routes of your server.

-Simplified tries to fulfill the following features:
+Easyfied tries to fulfill the following features:

 - **simple routes declaration**: adding a route is as simple as creating a function
 - **simple response management**: the response to a call is the return of the route function